Blablabla3012/RedBulb-Inversion/README.md

 <a/>

 # Stuff
-demonic Angel has to be Type devil so that no pickups in shop, stairway has to be Type devil so that pickups in shop!!!!
+demonic Angel has to be Type devil so that no pickups in shop, stairway has to be Type devil so that pickups in shop!!!! \
+unknown behavior with red angel/devil rooms from red key

 # Basement Renovator:
 Nulls -> Blue Gaper \